 When Harpur’s Ferry began, it was with essentially no resources and a used Cadillac Hearse.
 Today, with the unwavering support of the University, alumni, and the community we respond with a fleet of modern vehicles with the best and latest in medical equipment.
 Below is the letter from Sal Caruana with insight into the origins of our squad.

 What was this historic concert really like?
-Hit the link below, enlarge the image, and read the May 5, 1970 review that appeared in the school newspaper (formerly called the Colonial News, the Xed out title signified both an anti-colonial political statement and the search underway for a new name.
+Enlarge the image above, and read the May 5, 1970 review that appeared in the school newspaper (formerly called the Colonial News, the Xed out title signified both an anti-colonial political statement and the search underway for a new name).
 The name soon chosen was “The Pipe Dream”-an opiatic reference that fit the times, and also the work-product of some of the reporters trippin’ on the job:

 News of the eight overdosers or their outcomes never appeared in the campus paper or Sun-Bulletin.
 In those days before federal law for Uniform Crime Reporting to the Department of Education, every campus kept those secrets as best they could.
 Though fatalities were never confirmed, those of us who kept asking questions heard one story or rumor repeatedly: three of the victims had died and none of them had any Binghamton connections (they were either Deadheads and/or students from other upstate colleges).
 To those of us who were there the possibility of fatalities was certainly credible.
 An information blackout from the hospitals and university would be credible too, as both would be worried about potential legal liability in managing or mismanaging the response.
 Over the years I have also wondered about this: if fatalities had occurred and that news was added to growing campus discontent ( college students nationwide were protesting, striking and rioting over Kent State deaths), how angrier yet would the campus/community dynamic have become as our college was moving quickly too into a protest phase?
 About that phase: less than one week after the Grateful Dead concert our students and Faculty Senate voted to strike; classes were suspended for the semester, finals were student-optional (some students needed to improve their grades to graduate or for grad school), the dorms remained open, and daily protest marches from the Vestal campus to downtown Binghamton began, led by University President G. Bruce Dearing who was jeered loudly and spat on by local citizens along the route.